 We’d like to thank the Phoenix Business Journal and honor those chosen for the tech awards in seven categories.
 The award dinner was held at the Phoenix Art Museum on May 11th.

 - Heidi Jannenga, the co-founder and president of WebPT, was named the Tech Titan.
 Her company offers a software solution for physical therapists to document patient treatment.

 - The CEO of the Year Award went to Tomas Gorny.
 His company Nextiva is a cloud communications company in Scottsdale.

 - David Higginson was chosen as the CIO/CTO of the Year.
 He is the Executive Vice-President and Chief Administrative Officer at Phoenix Childrens Hospital.

-The Technology Innovator of the Year is Doug Davis, Senior Vice-President and General Manager of the Automated Driving Group at the Intel Corporation.
-Hes head of the group working on autonomous cars.
+- The Technology Innovator of the Year is Doug Davis, Senior Vice-President and General Manager of the Automated Driving Group at the Intel Corporation.
+His group works on autonomous cars.